-Over the last 12 month, The Residence Tunis has invested in a Tri-generation system which uses a fuel source to produce heating, cooling and electricity at a much higher level of efficiency.
-At The Residence Maldives, heat produced as a by-product of our air conditioners is used to heat water.
-At The Residence Zanzibar and The Residence Maldives operation, we have a "Switch off Something" policy which is communicated to all staff and encourages them to switch off any electrical items or outlets not being used as they go about their everyday business.
-We have invested in hotel consultants at our Green Mark certified Sheraton Towers Singapore Hotel to test the efficiency and effectiveness of our BMS system and in Liat Towers, we are currently undergoing a chiller replacement to improve their operational performance.
+Over the last year, a number of new initiatives have contributed to an increase in energy efficiency.
+Sheraton Towers Singapore has installed Heat Pumps to supply Guestroom's hot water as part of the Green Mark initiatives to replace the use of boilers.
+Four Points by Sheraton Perth's monthly energy consumption is monitored closely to ensure the BMS system is running at maximum efficiency.
+Local consultants test the system each month to ensure BMS system is running to the manufactures parameters and industry standards.
+In addition, The Residence Maldives has minimised usage of the incinerator during the year after the overhaul of general waste management in 2017.
+The Residence Tunis's Tri-generation system which uses a fuel source to produce heating, cooling and electricity continued to operate at high level of efficiency.
+At The Residence Maldives, heat produced as a by-product of our air conditioners is continued to be used to heat water.
+The Residence Maldives has also minimise usage of incinerator during year 2018 and after the overhaul of general in end 2017.
+The Residence Maldives has also completed replacing the normal air-conditioner this year to Inverter type air-conditioner for low electricity usage with high efficiency.
+At The Residence Zanzibar and The Residence Maldives operations, we have a "Switch off Something" policy which is communicated to all staff and encourages them to switch off any electrical items or outlets not being used as they go about their everyday business.
+Our Green Mark certified hotel, Sheraton Towers Singapore also has a hotel consultant to test the efficiency and effectiveness of our BMS system and in Liat Towers, we have completed the chiller replacement to improve their operational performance.
 This new installation is part of our push to achieve Green Mark certification for Liat Towers.

-Case Study: Sheraton Towers Singapore Hotel was awarded the Green Mark Platinum Certificate in 2015

-Sheraton Towers Singapore Hotel participated in the Green Mark project scheme initiated by the Singapore Government to renew its aged equipment to achieve better energy efficiency.
-The key components of this scheme in which we took part were:

-- o Renewal of the Chiller System - o Installation of LED Lights for all common area - o Heat pump installation to reduce the use of the boiler for guestroom's hot water supply - o Continuous replacement of operating equipment for dishwashing, laundry and kitchen activities with newer, more efficient items.

-In addition we implemented daily electricity, gas and diesel meter recording and to detect any abnormalities in energy consumption.
-The monthly utility report is prepared and reviewed by the Chief Engineer to compare and contrast the consumption over time.
-Energy usage reports are also part of the quarterly profit and loss meeting to review the consumption with the key management personnel.
-Finally, an annual submission on Energy consumption is made to the Building Construction Authority and Marriott International.

 We encourage our guests to participate in energy reduction by leaving a "Green Card" in the rooms and giving them the option to not have their linens changed each day and the lighting and air conditioners in most of our hotels are operated by a key card, reducing the energy consumption of unoccupied rooms.
 In Mauritius we have launched a "Green Engage" initiative to engage our guests, staff and community.
 Our security teams are also asked to look out for and report any lights in unoccupied areas.

-We have seen a 1% increase in electricity consumption from 25,046,504 kWh in 2016 to 25,377,281 kWh in 2017.
-Our electricity intensity for the hotel properties decreased slightly from 56.73 kWh/guest night to 56.06 kWh/guest night in the same time period.
-At our investment properties, electricity intensity decreased from 151.97 kWh/m2 to 133.12 kWh/m2 as a result of our energy saving initiatives.
+Our electricity intensity for the hotel properties decreased slightly from 70.771 kWh/guest night to 69.96 kWh/guest night in the same time period.
+At our investment properties, electricity intensity decreased from 133.12 kWh/m2 to 81.46 kWh/m2 as a result of our energy saving initiatives.

-Note: Data excludes electricity consumption in tenanted areas at our properties.

-WATER

-Indicator Performance Target(s) Water consumption Water intensity Water consumption decreased by 4% to 489,725 m3.
-Hotel Properties - Water intensity for the hotel properties decreased to 1.15 m3/guest night.
-Investment Properties - Water intensity for investment properties increased slightly to 1.17 m3/m2.
-Maintain or reduce water intensity from the baseline 2016 levels
+Note: Data excludes electricity consumption in tenanted areas at our properties. - 1 2017 Guest night data has been revised, therefore energy intensity for 2017 is restated.
+WATER 2018 Highlights Indicator 2018 Performance 2018 Target 2019 Target(s) Water consumptionWater intensity Hotel Properties - Water intensity for the hotel properties decreased to 1.33 m3/guest night.
+Investment Properties - Water intensity for investment properties decreased to 0.90 m3/m2.
+Achieved - Maintain or reduce water intensity from the baseline 2017 levels Maintain or reduce water intensity from the baseline 2017 levels